alicommit-malp/SoapVsRest/README.md

 </soap:Envelope>
 ```

-As it can seen above, in order to call a simple Greeting service, there are a lot of meta data which needs to be transmitted, meanwhile the complexity of the SOAP is not ending here and there is one more piece which is required for the SOAP in order to function.
+As it can be seen above, in order to call a simple Greeting service, there are a lot of meta data which needs to be transmitted, meanwhile the complexity of the SOAP is not ending here and there is one more piece which is required for the SOAP in order to function.
 WSDL or [Web Service Description Language](https://en.wikipedia.org/wiki/Web_Services_Description_Language) is a super complicated XML file which the SOAP web-service is using to explain its services to the clients, basically it's announcing the details of the SOAP envelope that you need to generate for your request.

 Below you can find the WSDL of the greeting service which has been mentioned above